yunji-seo/spring25/README.md

 ## Structure

 This class will meet once a week every Thursday.
 Each session will have a different theme (see below for the calendar).
-After a brief introduction lecture, each student will work on a project of their own.
+After a brief mini-lecture, each student will work on a project of their own.
 For example, for our first session, every student will make their own personal website.
 At the end of each session, students will share what they've made with their peers and course staff.

 The last four weeks will be dedicated to your final project, which is ideating and building a viable product/application.
 You’ll work with a team or alone; we will be offering office hours support along the way.
 Besides the final project, there'll be no homework for this semester.

 ## Requirements

 We do not enforce prerequisites, but prior coding experience of any kind is recommended (high school course, CS10, CS61A, etc).
 Students should come to the first session of class w/ an IDE (we recommend VSCode), Node.js, and GitHub Desktop installed.

 Above all, bring positivity and curiosity to class!
 The more you give to the class, the more you'll get out of it.